Phyrok/Troubleshooters/eac/make-sure-you-have-installed-easyanticheat-and-run-the-game-with-it.md

 coverY: 0
 ---

-# 🔘 Make sure you have installed EasyAntiCheat and run the game with it.
+# 🔘 Make sure you have installed EasyAntiCheat and run the game with it

 <details>